-Luperci have colour vision, but non-Luperci, like normal canines, see in a limited colour spectrum.
-However, it’s fine for players to describe things their non-Luperci character see within a normal colour spectrum.
+However, even if a player has a Luperci-immune character, it’s fine for them to describe the character seeing within a normal colour spectrum.
 It’s an easy thing to overlook!

 Some players choose introduce colourblindness in their characters as a trait, but this is certainly not required.

 Canines do not have tear ducts, so realistically, characters should not be able to cry or shed tears.
 However, this action and the associated expression of emotion is so tantamount to the human experience that many players frequently forget.
 Some have explained that “crying” does not necessarily mean shedding tears, and that a canine “crying” can merely be read to mean they are whining, making noises, sobbing, or otherwise expressing grief or frustration without tears; but still, many players do write their characters shedding actual tears — and that’s okay.

 Hair Dyeing and Styling

 As per our Body Modification page, dye is required for all non-natural fur and hair colors.
 The dye must be realistically made, obtained, and used.
 Light colors won’t show up on dark natural furs, and vibrant colors are difficult to achieve.